-- Neither of the channel systems on the SIMTA site are classified as streams, nor does the riparian corridor of Anzac Creek intrude into the site. - The proposed rail link (located within the rail corridor) will require works in the riparian corridor of both Anzac Creek and the Georges River.
+- Neither of the channel systems on the SIMTA site are classified as streams, nor does the riparian corridor of Anzac Creek intrude into the site.
+A controlled activity approval will therefore not be required for construction or operation phase activities on the SIMTA site. - The proposed rail link (located within the rail corridor) will require a WM Act controlled activity approval from NOW as this will require works in the riparian corridor of both Anzac Creek and the Georges River.
 This approval will be provided on approval of the project application. - The riparian setback for Anzac Creek, as specified by NOW, is 30 metres (20 metre CRZ and 10 metre VB).
 The riparian corridor for the Georges River is yet to be determined with NOW, however, based on the NOW guidelines the recommended setback is likely to be between 30-50 metres (20-40 metre CRZ and 10 metre VB).